decheverri123/notable-assessment/README.md

 ## Frontend

-### I have used React with Typescript to construct the front-end
+### I have used React with Typescript to construct the front-end.
+I also used the Material-UI framework.

 ### To start project, please run `npm install` and then `npm run dev`